So, call-to-action buttons. You know, the ones you’d like your visitors to click so badly.

 But just so that we are on the same page, let’s start with this:

-2 things about CTAs everybody and their grandma, grandpa and hamster know about:
+3 things about CTAs everybody and their grandma, grandpa and hamster should know about by now:

 - CTA elements should visually stand out from the rest of your page.
 The common practice is to make call to action a button, which is why your visitors expect a call to action to look like a button these days.